 It is possible to configure RabbitMQ to use different ports and specific network interfaces.

 We aim to make RabbitMQ a first-class citizen on Windows.
 However, sometimes there are circumstances beyond our control.
-Please consult the Windows-specific Issues page.
+Please consult the Windows Configuration page.